-Immaculate Conception Academy is currently in the process of becoming accredited by the Classical Latin School Association.
-This accredidation provides external validation of our academic integrity and access to resources enabling the continuous improvement of the Academy.
+Immaculate Conception Academy is has been officially accredited by the Classical Latin School Association since 2019.
+This accreditation provides external validation of our academic integrity and access to resources enabling the continuous improvement of the Academy.

 Education of the Intellect

 Perfect schools are the result not so much of good methods as of good teachers, teachers who are thoroughly prepared and well-grounded in the matter they have to teach; who possess the intellectual and moral qualifications required by their important office; who cherish a pure and holy love for the youths confided to them because they love Jesus Christ and His Church, of which these are the children of predilection; and who have therefore sincerely at heart the true good of family and country.